ilhamM5/portfolio/index.md

 subtitle: Bioinformatics | Genomics | Computational Biology
 ---

 Welcome!
-I'm **Ilham Mneimneh**, a final-year Bioinformatics student at the Lebanese American University with a strong foundation in genomics, structural biochemistry, and multi-omics data integration.
+I'm **Ilham Mneimneh**, holding a Bioinformatics BSc with High Distinction from the Lebanese American University with a strong foundation in genomics, structural biochemistry, and multi-omics data integration.

 I specialize in applying computational techniques to biological challenges, particularly in the areas of:
 - **Genome annotation and phylogenetics**